anyaevostinar/anyaevostinar.github.io/classes/201-w21/hw1.md

 Demonstrate your understanding of private and class variables, ability to create objects of your own making, and use other Java functionality.

 ## Setup
 You should complete this assignment on Repl.it.
-Go to our Team and open the HW1 project.
+Open the [HW1](https://repl.it/team/carlcs201s01w21/HW1) project.

 Create a file Collaborations.txt and put in any help that you get on this assignment including sources that you reference and help from your Collaborative Learning Group.
 Make sure to refer to the Collaboration page on what collaborations are allowed for homework assignments.